Wednesday, October 16, 2024

 For actual priests and priestesses of Kotys though:

-* Treat as them clerics, except that they fight as and have the armor and weapon restrictions of magic-users.
+• Treat them as clerics, except that they fight as and have the armor and weapon restrictions of magic-users.

-* In return, each day they can cast an extra spell that they know for each spell level they can cast.
+• In return, each day they can cast an extra spell that they know for each spell level they can cast.
 For example, a 3rd level bapta could cast an extra 1st and 2nd level spell that she knew each day.

-* Still, they must roll twice for their magical side-effects when casting any of their spells and follow both results.
+• Still, they must roll twice for their magical side-effects when casting any of their spells and follow both results.

 Falx